sytone/obsidian-queryallthethings/docs/data-tables/obsidian-markdown-tasks.md

 ## Obsidian Markdown Tasks (obsidian_markdown_tasks)

+Please use [obsidian_tasks](obsidian-tasks) going forward, this table will be eventually removed.

 | Column Name    | Type     | Description |
 | -------------- | -------- | ----------- |
 | path           | string   | Full path to the page the task is located on.            |